Jaccodouma/GD-A3/README.md

   - Have a list mission makers can add to. e.g. show Civ group location.
   - Encryption codes for group markers - maybe multiple codes? e.g. cant see where "special forces" are, but "special forces" can see you (I did a little thing here... not sure if works.. or what happens if you give a player the decryption code to an enemy unit?)
   - Add quick function for mission makers to set group vars
   - Add ability to disable BFT for groups (for mission makers).
+(Implement HT's networks idea)
+  - Add setting for "Preferred icons".
+  - Add setting for "Preferred colours", and maybe get the rest from config?

 - Player markers
   - Add setting to zeus to enable/disable their marker.
 Right now it'll never mark zeus.